wahyutirta/cnn-numpy-ui-framework/README.md

 # cnn-numpy
-this is kind of a cnn framework for image classification or recognition.. feel free to drop start 4 works optimizer
+this is kind of a cnn framework for image classification or recognition.. feel free to use and drop stars 4 works optimizer
 - SGD
 - RMS_prop